GN5able/some-js-stuff/README.md

 # some-js-stuff
-this is countdown timer, which could help you manage your breacks= )
+this is countdown timer, which could help you manage your breaks